Chief Information Officer

-Francis O’Hearn serves as the Acting Deputy Director of the United States Mint and also as the Mint’s Chief Information Officer.
-Francis joined the Mint in March 2020 as Chief Information Officer, and assumed additional duties as Acting Deputy Director in December 2020.
+Francis O’Hearn serves as the U.S. Mint’s Chief Information Officer.
+He joined the Mint in March 2020.

 Previously, he was the Associate Chief Information Officer for IT Strategy and Technology Management in the Department of Treasury OCIO, where he has led a wide range of strategic technology initiatives.

 Prior to joining Treasury, Francis was the Manager of the IT Portfolio Division for the Pension Benefit Guaranty Corporation (PBGC).
 He held similar duties as the Group Director for Administrative Management at the U.S. Patent and Trademark Office where he not only managed the CPIC program but also oversaw the budget, acquisition and human capital organizations within their Office of the Chief Information Officer.
 Francis entered government service with extensive private sector experience in financial and program management as well as in systems engineering.